FAIRplus/the-fair-cookbook/content/recipes/infrastructure/openrefine-nvt_matched.md

 Here, we focus on “fully FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ifying” data “*a posteriori*”.

-That is to express the content of the informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion (entities, attributes, relations, values) via ontologies (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)
+That is to express the content of the informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion (entities, attributes, relations, values) via ontologies (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)
 (when applicable) and, in particular, through URI(URL_TO_INSERT_RECORD https://www.rfc-editor.org/rfc/rfc3986)s.

-The processed informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion results in an RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/)/Linked Data graph, that can be seen as a specific implementation of a Knowledge Graph (KG in short).
+The processed informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion results in an RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/)/Linked Data graph, that can be seen as a specific implementation of a Knowledge Graph (KG in short).
 By virtue of using coherent URI(URL_TO_INSERT_RECORD https://www.rfc-editor.org/rfc/rfc3986)s, different datasets are automatically (logically) merged when represented as a graph.

 For simplicity, we focus here on "input" data that is represented as tables.

-Two fundamental steps are needed to perform such transformat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion:
+Two fundamental steps are needed to perform such transformat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion:

 * **Reconcile entities**.